 Serious environmental hazards have been associated with this type of unconventional gas extraction: Water contamination, livestock death, human health impacts, increased air pollution and VOC emissions from associated infrastructure.
 Unusual earthquake activity has been reported near drilling and waste injection sites.
 Methane flared off and released as fugitive emissions is 23 more times potent a greenhouse gas then carbon dioxide burned from coal and oil.
 Used frack water becomes toxic and in some cases, radioactive waste.
 Fracking is water dependent requiring 20 millions liters for just one well.
 With hundreds of thousands of wells planned worldwide, this form of energy extraction appears anything but sustainable yet has been presented as a bridge fuel solution.

 In the USA, unconventional gas drilling is occurring in poor rural areas that are in deep economic distress.
 A land man knocking on the door holding a gas lease promising an easy path to lucrative reward is an irresistible opportunity.
-The result is an all out gas rush presenting two competing visions: a vision of environmental preservation and a vision of economic gain through extraction.
+The result is an all out gas rush presenting two competing visions: a vision of environmental preservation and a vision of short term economic gain through extraction.

 Where these two visions collide is where this work is based.